ClearPath

 Added ↗ icon, underline, and "Tap terms to define" micro-label.
 Visible press state.
 The feature is highly valued — making it discoverable unlocks its full value.

-Key 03
+Key finding 03

 Before